roseengineering/mutual/README.md

 ```

-Solve the matching network for a 3-element in-line, quarter wave spacing, array.
+Solve the matching network for a 3-element in-line, quarter wave spacing array.

 ```